 That entity shall report these Non-Professional Subscribers or Client Accounts covered under the Local Non-Professional Fee Cap under a separate Location Account Number and Information Product code as specified by Euronext.

-In case of Non-Professional Subscribers Using Real-Time Data through a White Label Service, such Non-Professional Subscribers shall be reported by the Contracting Party under a separate Location Account Number for each White Label Service Client.
+In case of Non-Professional Subscribers Using Real-Time Data through a White Label Service, such Non-Professional Subscribers shall be reported by the Contracting Party under a separate Location Account Number for each White Label Service Recipient and white label brand.
 For more information please contact Euronext.

 The Contracting Party shall report Page View requests in relation to the Page View Fee under a separate Location Account Number and Information Product code as specified by Euronext.

-In case of Page Views being disseminated as part of a White Label Service, such Page Views shall be reported by the Contracting Party under a separate Location Account Number for each White Label Service Client.
+In case of Page Views being disseminated as part of a White Label Service, such Page Views shall be reported by the Contracting Party under a separate Location Account Number for each White Label Service Recipient and white label brand.
 For more information please contact Euronext.

 Reporting the Provision of White Label Services